alf-tool/alf-core/README.md

     env = Alf::Environment.folder("path/to/a/folder")

 An environment built that way will look for .rash and .alf files in the specified folder and sub-folders.
 I'll of course strongly consider any contribution implementing the Environment contract on top of SQL or NoSQL databases or anything that can be useful to manipulate with relational algebra.
 Such contributions can be added to the project directly, in the lib/alf/environment folder, for example.
+A base template would look like:

+    class Alf::Environment
+      class Foo < Alf::Environment

+        #
+        # You should at least implement the _dataset_ method that resolves a
+        # name (a Symbol instance) to an Enumerable of tuples (typically a
+        # Reader).
+See Alf::Environment for exact contract details.
+        #
+        def dataset(name)
+        end

+      end
+    end

+### Adding file decoders, aka Readers

+Environments should not be confused with Readers (see Reader class and its subclasses).
+While the former resolve named datasets, the latter decode files and/or other resources as tuple enumerables.
+Environments typically serve Reader instances in response to dataset resolving.

+Reader implementations decoding .rash and .alf files are provided in the main alf.rb file.
+It's relatively easy to implement the Reader contract by extending the Reader class and implementing an each method.
+Once again, contributions are very welcome in lib/alf/reader (.csv files, .log files, and so on).
+A basic template for this is as follows:

+    class Alf::Reader
+      class Bar < Alf::Reader

+        #
+        # You should at least implement each, see Alf::Reader which provides a
+        # base implementation and a few tools
+        #
+        def each
+          [...]
+        end

+        # By registering it, the Folder environment will automatically
+        # recognize and decode .bar files correctly!
+        Alf::Reader.register(:bar, [".bar"], self)

+      end
+    end

+### Adding outputters, aka Renderers

+Similarly, you can contribute renderers to output relations in html, or whatever format you would consider interesting.
+See the Renderer class, and consider the following template for contributions in lib/alf/renderer

+    class Alf::Renderer
+      class Glim < Alf::Renderer

+        #
+        # You should at least implement the execute method that renders tuples
+        # given in _input_ (an Enumerable of tuples) on the output buffer
+        # and returns the latter.
+See Alf::Renderer for the exact contract
+        # details.
+        #
+        def execute(output = $stdout)
+          [...]
+          output
+        end

+        # By registering it, the output options of 'alf show' will
+        # automatically provide your --glim contribution
+        Renderer.register(:glim, "as a .glim file", self)

+      end
+    end